Making a mall for everyone

 The redesign of Nicollet Mall is a go!
 After a series of public meetings and surveys, concept designs have been developed for the future of the mall.
-Construction is expected to begin in 2015, with a grand opening in 2017.
+Construction begins this summer, with a grand opening in 2017.
 Once the work is done, the new Nicollet Mall will be an even better destination for people from across the city and the region, and an even stronger economic engine for our state.

 The City of Minneapolis and the Minneapolis Downtown Council are working together to design and build the new mall.
 Support from both public and private sector entities is making this possible.

 Originally constructed in 1968, Nicollet Mall was created to strengthen the appeal both for retail and downtown investment.
 Today, downtown Minneapolis is home to more than 130,000 jobs, and Nicollet Mall contains the densest concentration of jobs and market values in the state.
 This transit and pedestrian mall will be updated and re-envisioned to keep Minnesota attractive and vibrant in an increasingly competitive marketplace both nationally and globally.

 Plans call for a $50 million redesign of the mall from building face to building face, from Washington Avenue to Grant Street.
 The design includes features that prioritize the space for pedestrians that includes hardier trees, enhanced sidewalk spaces, improved lighting, and places for people to enjoy the mall.

 Nicollet Mall by the numbers:

 - 130,000 employees use Nicollet Mall each day

 - More than 34 million square feet of office space

 - 3 Fortune 500 companies are headquartered on the mall (U.S. Bank, Xcel Energy and Target)